developerlucaslima/lookingood-server/readme.md

 - [ ] Users must be able to cancel or reschedule their reservations within a period determined by the establishment.
 <!-- Establishments: -->
 - [X] Establishments must be able to register and authenticate via email.
-- [ ] Establishments must be able to register and authenticate via Google account.
+- [-] Establishments must be able to register and authenticate via Google account.
-- [ ] For each service offered, establishments must specify the gender served (female, male, or both).
+- [X] For each service offered, establishments must specify the gender served (female, male, or both).
-- [ ] Establishments must be able to register services.
+- [X] Establishments must be able to register services.
 - [ ] Establishments must be able to register professionals.
 - [ ] Establishments must be able to confirm bookings requested by users.
 - [ ] Professionals must be notified of changes or cancellations of bookings.
 - [ ] The application must implement a notification system to remind users of their reservations and notify them of changes or cancellations.

+ // TODO: service and professional from the same establishment?
+    // TODO: this establishment exits by id?
+    // TODO: fazer esses testes
+    // TODO: status, definir 3 status

 ## BRs (Business Rules):
 - [ ] Users and establishments cannot register with duplicate emails.